 - Recall the past with old architectures: Japanese wooden Bridge (dated in 18th-century) or Fujian Assembly Hall (built around 1690 and functions as a traditional assembly hall for the Chinese ethnic group from Fujian, China to socialize) are two of many places in Hoi An that you can learn the town’s history from.

 - My Son Sanctuary: 4 hours driving from Hoi An, My Son Sanctuary - the UNESCO World Heritage - is a secret with rich landmarks related to the ancient capital of the Champa Kingdom

-Thailand attracted more than 21 million international visitors into the capital in 2016, making it the world’s most visited place.
+Thailand attracted more than 21 million international visitors to the capital in 2016, making it the world’s most visited place.
 To accommodate the massive number of visitors, the metropolis is welcoming some of the nicest hotels in 2019 such as The Waldorf Astoria Bangkok, the 155-room Bangkok Edition, the Four Seasons, and Capella have properties in the works drawing attention to one of the world’s most dynamic cities.
-April hosts lots of travelers pouring to the city to join Songkran - the biggest Thailand’s Festival.
+April hosts lots of travelers pouring to the city to join Songkran - the biggest Thailand Festival.

-- Get wet in Songkran (Water festival): Songkran is an annual festival which takes place 3 days between April 13 to 15th to celebrate Thai New Year.
+- Get wet in Songkran (Water festival): Songkran is an annual festival that takes place 3 days between April 13 to 15th to celebrate Thai New Year.
 The city will be sunk in music, dancing, drinking, and thousands of people drenched from head to toe.